The twisted tensor product of dg categories and a contractible 2-operad: Batanin 2-operads

-Note that ordinary 2-operads are corresponded to the case of span 2-operads $\Theta$ such that $\Theta(U)(g)$ do not depend on the globe $g\in C$, for all 2-disks $U$.
+Note that ordinary 2-operads are corresponded to the case of span 2-operads $\Theta$ such that $\Theta(U)(g)$ do not depend on the globe $g\in C$, for all 2-{\bf disk}s $U$.
 Thus, we can define the ordinary 2-operads without any reference to the base ordinary category $C$.